Data Use Guidelines

 Think carefully about statistical analyses you will perform.
 Suggested reading: Thomas & Peterson (2012).
 The Value of Statistical Analysis Plans in Observational Research: Defining High-Quality Research From the Start.
 JAMA 308, 773-774.

 When you place your request for data, take the time to carefully consider which variables you will need and discuss this with Temi and Avshalom.
-The best proposals are those that carefully outline a set of well justified research questions and request the appropriate number and types of variables required to test the research questions.
+The best proposals are those that carefully outline a set of well-justified research questions and request the appropriate number and types of variables required to test the research questions.
+Consult with the data manager for help in selecting the right variables.

 STEP 5: ANALYSES